Quantum Error Correction with Quantum Autoencoders: Introduction

-In this paper we employ quantum autoencoders to perform quantum error correction.
-In contrast to most previous works, we envisage QAEs as a flexible and powerful tool to denoise generic states from a logical codespace instead of stabilizing specific quantum states.
+In this paper we employ quantum autoencoders to perform quantum error correction and explore their utility with a focus on a quantum memory setting.
+In contrast to most previous works, we envisage QAEs as a flexible and powerful tool to denoise generic states from a logical codespace instead of stabilizing specific quantum states, thereby extending the lifetime of encoded information.
 Differently from conventional quantum error correction protocols, QAEs are intended to perform the error correction autonomously, requiring neither in-sequence measurements nor classical processing for decoding and feedback.
 We show how QAEs can be used to correct computational errors on given logical states and also qubit erasures, which can be induced by the loss of qubits or leakage processes.
 Additionally, we show that QAEs are able to adopt correction strategies that are suited optimally for the noise, which the QNNs are trained for.
 We furthermore set up and analyze QNNs that can be used to unveil novel logical encodings in an unsupervised manner and without a-priori knowledge about the noise structure.
 The discovered encodings are optimally suited to protect quantum information against that specific noise.
 We propose and show that these QNNs can be directly transformed into QAEs ready to perform QEC on the newly discovered states without the need to conduct further training.
 Lastly, we probe the robustness of the networks when these are constituted by noisy gates.
-Our results show that QAEs can perform beneficial quantum error correction, even in the presence of moderate levels of intrinsic noise.
+Our results show that even in the presence of moderate levels of intrinsic noise, QAEs can be used for beneficial quantum error correction, to extend the lifetime of a logical qubit.